erangasandaruwan/Retrieval-Augmented-Generation-System-2/README.md

 > **Application baseline:** This project extends the architecture described in `https://github.com/erangasandaruwan/Retrieval-Augmented-Generation-System` and its `SOLUTION_OVERVIEW.md`.

-Most AI portfolio projects stop once the Retrieval-Augmented Generation (RAG) application can answer questions.
+Most AI projects discontinue once the Retrieval-Augmented Generation (RAG) application can answer questions.

 This project goes further.